COLLEGE STATION -- Dr. Paul S. Cremer

 Biophysical studies in the Cremer group are linked through their employment of novel "lab-on-a-chip" platforms which enable high throughput/low sample volume analysis to be performed with unprecedented signal-to-noise.
 Many analytical techniques, such as temperature gradient microfluidics, local pH modulation for label-free biosensing, and on-chip binding constant measurements, were invented or developed in the Cremer laboratory.

-Another central focus of the Cremer laboratory has been studies on interfacial water structure and the 120-year-old puzzle about the nature of ion-macromolecule interactions (the Hofmeister Effect).
-Cremer's analysis shows that the effects of ions are direct, rather than through changes in bulk water structure.
-In related work, the Cremer laboratory has made major progress toward understanding the mechanism by which urea denatures proteins as well as elucidating the mechanisms involved in ligand-receptor binding at fluid biomembrane interfaces.
+A central focus of the Cremer group has been in the field of interfacial water structure and ion-macromolecule interactions (the Hofmeister Effect).
+In related studies, the Cremer laboratory has made major progress toward understanding the mechanism by which urea dentures proteins as well as elucidating the mechanisms involved in ligand-receptor binding at fluid biomembrane interfaces.

-Cremer's research excellence has been recognized with a plethora of prestigious awards, including the Pittsburgh Conference Achievement Award (2006), the Sigma Xi Southwest Regional Young Investigator Award (2006), the Robert A. Welch Foundation Norman Hackerman Award in Chemical Research (2006), a Camille Dreyfus Teacher-Scholar Award (2003), an Alfred P. Sloan Research Fellowship (2002), the Beckman Young Investigator Award (2001), a National Science Foundation CAREER Award (2001), the Office of Naval Research Young Investigator Award (2000), the 3M Non-Tenured Faculty Award (2000), and the Research Corporation's Research Innovation Award (1999).
-In 2009 he was named an inaugural Fellow of the American Chemical Society (ACS).
-He currently serves as an associate editor for The Journal of the American Chemical Society
+Cremer's research excellence has been recognized with a plethora of prestigious awards, including the 2010 Edith and Peter O'Donnell Award in Science from The Academy of Medicine, Engineering and Science of Texas (TAMEST), the Pittsburgh Conference Achievement Award (2006), the Sigma Xi Southwest Regional Young Investigator Award (2006), the Robert A. Welch Foundation Norman Hackerman Award in Chemical Research (2006), a Camille Dreyfus Teacher-Scholar Award (2003), an Alfred P. Sloan Research Fellowship (2002), the Beckman Young Investigator Award (2001), a National Science Foundation CAREER Award (2001), the Office of Naval Research Young Investigator Award (2000), the 3M Non-Tenured Faculty Award (2000), and the Research Corporation's Research Innovation Award (1999).
+In 2009 he was named a fellow of the American Chemical Society (ACS).
+Cremer currently serves as an associate editor for The Journal of the American Chemical Society

 , the flagship journal of the ACS, as well as on the editorial boards of Chemical Reviews